Spyderisk/system-modeller-deployment/README.md

 ### Deployment on a Laptop

-The SPYDERISK software must be configured so that there is a single URL used to access Keycloak.
+The Spyderisk software must be configured so that there is a single URL used to access Keycloak.
 The `docker-compose.yml` file sets the address to be `${SERVICE_PROTOCOL}://${SERVICE_DOMAIN}:${SERVICE_PORT}/auth/`.